dresmayilmaz/paper/paper.md

 # Title
-Controlling microstructure of EBCs using EPD
+Simulations on controlling microstructure of EBCs using EPD

 # Author
 Esma Yilmaz
+Ping Xiao

 # Introduction
 We are looking for a simple and versetile way to control the final microstructure of EBCs.